Bartapapa/legend/docs/class/crows.md

 ## Additional abilities
 Choose 1.
 If you've <i>done something great</i> by the end of the session, get one more.

+### Crow's pact
+If you shake hands with someone willing, they can't tell lies to you, nor you to them.

+### Artist
+If you merge two objects together, they lose all their traits and you create 1 <i>treasure</i> of the same quality as the lowest-quality item you just merged.

+### Crow's cant
+YOu can make simple sounds with your mouth, and they seem perfectly natural.
+You can talk in this way to other crows, who understand you as if you were speaking normally.

 ***

 ## Crow society